Opposed-piston engine

 An opposed-piston engine is a piston engine in which each cylinder has a piston at both ends, and no cylinder head.
-Petrol and diesel opposed-piston engines have been used mostly in large-scale applications such as ships, military tanks, and factories.
-Current manufacturers of opposed-piston engines include Fairbanks-Morse, Cummins and Achates Power.
+Petrol and diesel opposed-piston engines have been used mostly in large applications such as ships, military tanks, and factories.
+Current manufacturers of opposed-piston engines include Cummins, Achates Power, and Fairbanks-Morse Defense (FMDefense).

 Design

-Compared to contemporary two-stroke engines, which used a conventional design of one piston per cylinder, the advantages of the opposed-piston engine have been recognized as:
+Compared to contemporary two-stroke engines, which use a conventional design of one piston per cylinder, the advantages of the opposed-piston engine are: